John Carlyle (merchant): Family

-In 1747, he married Sarah Fairfax (daughter of William Fairfax whom was cousin of Thomas Fairfax, the larger land owner of Virginia), with whom he had 7 children, among them Sarah Fairfax Carlyle whom was born on January 4, 1757.
-Sarah Fairfax gave birth to her daughter Ann on 21 January 1761, but she died the following day.
-Sally got married when she was 17 years old, and Ann got married when she was 14 years old, but died three years later, in a birth related death.
+In 1747, he married Sarah "Sally" Fairfax (daughter of William Fairfax who was cousin of Thomas Fairfax, who held large amounts of land in Virginia), with whom he had 7 children, among them Sarah Fairfax Carlyle who was born on January 4, 1757.
+Sarah Fairfax gave birth to another daughter, Ann on 21 January 1761.
+Sarah died the following day.
+Sally had gotten married when she was 17 years old, and Ann got married when she was 14 years old, but died three years later, in a birth related death.

-John Carlyle married Sybil West (daughter of prominent Alexandrian Hugh West) with whom had four more children, among them George William Carlyle, whom was born on May 27, 1766.
-William Carlyle (John Carlyle father) died in 1774.
-In 1779, while George William Carlyle was at school was informed of the illness of his father and returned to the house, after his father death he volunteered for Virginian regiment led by William Washington and decided to join the revolution and died in 1781 at the Battle of Eutaw Springs.
+John Carlyle married Sybil West (daughter of prominent Alexandrian Hugh West) with whom he had four more children.
+Among them was George William Carlyle, who was born on May 27, 1766.
+William Carlyle (John Carlyle's father) died in 1774.
+In 1779, while George William Carlyle was at school, he was informed of the illness of his father and returned to the house.
+After his father's death he volunteered for Virginian a regiment led by William Washington and decided to join the revolution.
+He died in 1781 at the Battle of Eutaw Springs.